GabeScott/standard-works-vault/General Conference/1989 October - Good Memories Are Real Blessings.md

 That night, I decided I wanted to do everything I could to support my dad as bishop.
 I didn’t want to do anything that would embarrass or disappoint him.
 To this day, I am grateful for those feelings that came to me that night.

 None of us knows how long we are going to live.
-In the Book of Mormon, Alma asked the question, “Can ye look up to God at that day with a pure heart and clean hands?”
-(Alma 5:19.)
-I remember when the need to have “clean hands and a pure heart” (Ps.
-24:4) became very meaningful to me.
+In the Book of Mormon, Alma asked the question, “Can ye look up to God at that day with a pure heart and clean hands?” ([[Alma 5.19|Alma 5:19]].)
+I remember when the need to have “clean hands and a pure heart” ([[Psalms 24.4|Ps.
+24:4]]) became very meaningful to me.

 It was just after my friend David Carlson and I had graduated from Preston High School.
 We were happy with the fact that it was the same school that Presidents Ezra Taft Benson and Harold B. Lee had attended when they were growing up.
 Even though they had changed the name from the Oneida Stake Academy to Preston High School, we still had some of our classes in the same building.